Transferring to Columbia for Employment (H-1B/ O-1/ TN/ E-3)

 Staying in the U.S. between employers and extending your status

-If you want to come to Columbia from your current employment without traveling abroad, you must be in valid visa status at the time Columbia will initiate a petition on your behalf.
-This means that we will file an I-129 petition with USCIS (for H-1B/O-1/TN) with USCIS for new employment (because you are new to Columbia even if you are working elsewhere) and extension of your current status.
-The petition will require usual supporting documentation for H-1B/O-1/TN employment as well as documents that establish that you are currently maintaining your status in the same classification.
+If you want to come to Columbia from your current employer without traveling abroad, you must be in valid visa status at the time Columbia will initiate a petition on your behalf.
+Columbia's petition to USCIS must include documents that establish that you are currently maintaining your status in the same visa classification.

 You may continue to use an unexpired entry visa